aarushitandon0/Heritage-Explorer-Interactive-Tourism-Feedback-Platform/README.md

 ---

+##

+This app was built as a submission for the **YourStory x Snowflake Hero Hackathon 2025** to promote responsible tourism and celebrate India's living cultural heritage using data-driven interactive visualizations.

+---

 ## Project Overview

 This Streamlit web app showcases 25 authentic heritage cities across India, highlighting their unique art forms, cultural trivia, month-wise festivals, and responsible tourism tips.
 It features: